rpthms/wimt/README.md

 # wimt
-Where is my train? - Find your train's current location
+Where is my train? - Find your train's current location ( Using https://runningstatus.in as source for data )

 Options available: